m-triassi/blog/src/content/blog/01-docker-laravel-production.md

 In the end, the choice is yours.
 I always caution developers against running to the highest possible scaling available until its absolutely needed.
 There's a high amount of complexity and maintenance burden associated with these tools, and reaching for them too early could seriously bog down development.

 Another nice addition we could explore is adding zero downtime deployments so that when a new image is downloaded we can start a new separate container, and gracefully stop the previous one.
-Since we're using a reverse proxy this should in theory be possible by setting Caddy to redirect traffic to the new container before stopping the old one.
-That way users wouldn't experience minimal downtime.
+Since we're using a reverse proxy this should in theory be possible by setting Caddy  or by using [Traefik](https://doc.traefik.io/traefik/)) to redirect traffic to the new container before stopping the old one.
+That way users would experience minimal downtime.

+A lot of what was discussed in this post can even be handled automatically with [ServerSideUp's Spin](https://serversideup.net/open-source/spin/) or their [SpinPro](https://getspin.pro/) offering.
+They've done some great work that inspired a lot of what I wrote about here, so definitely consider supporting them and the work they do!

 ## Resources